-

 To ground participants in a shared mission:

-Ensuring Washington students can access the education, training, and career pathways available to them.
+Ensuring Washington students can access the education, training, and career pathways available to them. -

-Each group will discuss:
+Each group discussed:

 What is working well